 For instance, meta tags have a number of uses, some of which will affect your users.
 The page description is pulled into SERPs.
 That’s a great opportunity to attract search users and persuade them to click over to your page!

-According to Survey Monkey, 43.2% of people click on a given result based on the meta description alone.
-Title tags are likewise important.aspects of on-page SEO.
+WordPress by itself doesn’t give you an easy way to control these and other aspects of on-page SEO.
 Some premium WordPress themes add SEO controls to the new post page, but if yours doesn’t, you’ll need an SEO plugin.